 The mission of the outdoor adventure leadership (OAL) program is to develop visionary outdoor educational leaders who are prepared to be agents of change in the world, whether in a wilderness context or a context where these transferable skills are implemented.
 Through an innovative, intensive, and experiential curriculum, you’ll learn the technical, teaching, and management skills necessary to help others appreciate, respect, and enjoy the natural environment.
-Our major is accredited by the Wilderness Education Association, which is recognized across the country for enhancing the safety standards of adventure travel and promoting environmental ethics.
+The program features professional networks with national association including Outward Bound, the Association of Outdoor Recreation and Education, the Wilderness Education Association, and the Wilderness Medicine Training Center.

 The program emphasizes outdoor program administration, problem solving, leadership, wilderness literacy, and recreational land use.
 Using the wilderness as a catalyst for personal growth, both in yourself and in those you work with, you’ll develop your sense of responsibility, appreciation of independent thought, respect for others, a spirit of collaboration, awareness of our environmental and cultural connections, and a commitment to lifelong service and learning.